 - Langston Hughes rented a single-occupancy room at the 12th Street Y, now the Thurgood Marshall Center for Service and Heritage, a National Historic Landmark.
 Hughes moved around D.C. for a mere 14 unhappy months.
 "I didn't like my job, and I didn't know what was going to happen to me, and I was cold and half-hungry, so I wrote a great many poems," he wrote in "The Big Sea".

-Like it or not, in Washington Hughes have his first public reading, had the first publications of poems in two of the most significant journals, the NAACP's "The Crisis" and the National Urban League's "Opportunity", and got the first book contract for his poems, "The Weary Blues", Roberts said. ("The Crisis" and "Opportunity" still exist.)
+Like it or not, in Washington Hughes had his first public reading, had the first publications of poems in two of the most significant journals, the NAACP's "The Crisis" and the National Urban League's "Opportunity", and got the first book contract for his poems, "The Weary Blues", Roberts said. ("The Crisis" and "Opportunity" still exist.)

 - Richard Bruce Nugent, who lived at 1231 T Street, N.W., was the "first openly gay African American writer," Roberts commented.
 In 1926, in the literary journal "Fire", he published a short story "Smoke, Lilies, and Jade", widely considered the first gay fiction by an African American.